FreeCAD/FreeCAD/src/Mod/Sketcher/Blocks/README.md

 Create Block saves its checkbox choice in a `# Sketcher block fixed size: true` or `false` comment.
 Insert Block loads that default whenever a file is selected.
 You can override it for an insertion, and the block editor preserves the saved setting.
+Adjustable blocks created with two points store a `# Sketcher block handle: x y`
+comment: the handle endpoint relative to the origin.
+Its length and direction control placement and reload independently of the geometry's bounding box.
+The block editor preserves this handle.
+Older files retain width/height placement.

 The first click places the source origin, including for scaled blocks.
 With **Fixed Size** checked, dimensions stay at source size and the second click